 It’s cooked off, leaving only the wonderful flavors of the beer behind.

-Get started with craft beer cooking with my Stout Beer Beef Roast.
+Get started with craft beer cooking by using my Stout Beer Braised Chuck Roast recipe.

 A beef chuck roast takes center stage.